kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 ### Handling Data Imbalance using Weighted Loss Function

-We know that in real-world especially in *Medical* field there is high imbalance in the dataset.
-As we know that most of the people are physically fit only a few have disease it is very difficult to have the medical data in large amount.
-Always the data having label as *normal* is more as compared to *abnormal* in *Medical* data.
-So it is very important to know how to deal with such situtation.
-In further conversation we wil discuss of how to deal with it.
+We know that in real-world especially in *Medical* field there is a high imbalance in the dataset.
+As we know that most of the people are physically fit only a few have diseases it is very difficult to have the medical data in a large amount.
+Always the data having a label as *normal* is more as compared to *abnormal* in *Medical* data.
+So it is very important to know how to deal with such situations.
+In further conversation, we will discuss how to deal with it.

 #### Counting up the number of instances of each class